young-sudo/mo-flow/README.md

 - treatedAfter: True/False indicating whether patient has been treated
 - Died: True/False indicating whether the patient died

-To create a multi-modal data object from the dictionary containing the four single modalities, we use the package `muon`. `muon` allows to directly run MOFA on this `MuData` object.
+To create a multi-modal data object from the dictionary containing the four single modalities, package `muon` has been used. `muon` allows to directly run MOFA on this `MuData` object.
 If you want to learn more about `muon`, check out its [documentation](https://muon.readthedocs.io/en/latest/notebooks/quickstart_mudata.html) or [paper](https://link.springer.com/article/10.1186/s13059-021-02577-8).

 **Multi-omics factor analysis** (MOFA) integration can be run on a MuData object with a single command: